elpez/arguable/README.md

 - A concise but powerful syntax for specifying command line arguments
 - Complete interoperability with the standard `argparse` library
+- More sensible error handling (unlike `argparse`, `arguable` can be configured to not exit the entire program when parsing fails)

 ## Usage